nikhilmenghani/EdiSense-Code-Editor/README.md

 EdiSense-Code-Editor
 ====================

-An Editor For Edify Scripting Language
+An Editor For Edify Scripting Language. (window$ only) written in c#.net